Updated February 9, 2023

 Your child is free to explore, create and imagine whatever he/she wants.

-They learn to trust themselves, their internal motivations, and learn to self-validate their own experiences.
+They learn to trust themselves, and their internal motivations, and learn to self-validate their own experiences.

 In my experience as both a parent and former early childhood educator, you can’t fail with providing lots of opportunities for sensory play.